 Trinity in Hong Kong welcomes current members and alumni of Trinity College.
 Founded in 2018 by Tzo Tze Ang (1997), Dominic Chan (1988) and Jessie Zhang (2001), the association has been established to enable alumni in the region to get together regularly, and to encourage networking.
 Please contact Trinity in Hong Kong at firstname.lastname@example.org and visit their Trinity in Hong Kong Facebook page

-The Trinity in Japan Society is a club for the exchange of ideas and discussions open to current members and alumni of Trinity College, Cambridge.
+Trinity in Japan is a club for the exchange of ideas and discussions open to current members and alumni of Trinity College, Cambridge.
 Founded in 2014 the committee is made up of Gerhard Fasol (1978); Chair, and Anthony Millington (1964).
-To contact the Society please email firstname.lastname@example.org or email@example.com.
-Please visit https://trinityjapan.org/ for the latest news and upcoming events from the Trinity in Japan Society.
+To contact the Society please email email@example.com or firstname.lastname@example.org.
+Please visit https://trinityjapan.org/ for the latest news and upcoming events from Trinity in Japan.